TomYates1996/the_insurance_emporium/README.md

 It's busy, there's a lot going on in the small box.
 There are a lot of options and text in the boxes and it looks a bit cluttered.
 In some boxes there are multiple links that go to the same page.
-It's not obvious where the links are.
-It isn't clear the box headers are buttons.
+It's not obvious where all the clickable links are.
 Some things that seem clickable aren't.
+It isn't clear that the box headers are buttons.

 2) How will you improve it?